eabsoma/eabsoma/README.md

 - 👀 I’m interested in data-focused career.
 - 🌱 I’m graduated from Computer science
 - 💞️ I’m looking to collaborate on reach their lofty goals
-- 📫 How to reach me on linkedIn: https://www.linkedin.com/in/ebtesam-alansari-2b0ba3177/

 <!---
 eabsoma/eabsoma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.